 You know that feeling when you accidentally flip over too many pages in a book, or select the wrong next episode of a TV show?
 Tokyo Insect Zoo is like that all the time.
 On purpose.

 This discombobulation is only exacerbated by the game’s refusal to use text.
 At all.
 For anything.
-Even the save screen – not that you’d it’s the save screen unless you read the manual beforehand, because there’s no text – uses images of bugs and bug cages and whoever happened to be on-screen looking at when you made the save (saves can only be made during conversations – no conversation, no saving) instead of something as practical as “Save 1: 1hr17min”.
+Even the save screen – not that you’d know it’s the save screen unless you read the manual beforehand, because there’s no text – uses images of bugs and bug cages and whoever happened to be on-screen looking at when you made the save (saves can only be made during conversations – no conversation, no saving) instead of something as practical as “Save 1: 1hr17min”.
 The lack of text means that all conversations are fully voiced, the game using a simple selection of large still faces with a range of low/no animated eyes and mouths placed on top to show people (more often insect-people) talking.
 You’d imagine the use of hand-drawn artwork and speech would be a positive here but unfortunately the almost-anime look coupled with extremely limited movement is more likely to bring to mind the recycled stock footage used in old cheap cartoons than anything else.

 You’re expected to direct the flow of these friendly chats by pressing shoulder buttons to trigger potential dialogue and then press the circle button to choose which line you react to/progress from.
 Depending on the event playing out at the time and “thanks” to the lack of a simple text list you may end up with each these buttons mapped to individual characters, split unevenly across two or three, or offering one character multiple potential responses, their face snapping between emotions with every exploratory button press.
 The effect is a bit like getting caught up in three different phone calls at once, and made worse by the way many conversations keep flitting back and forth between close-up shots of single people every time they open their mouths, even if it’s only for a solitary “Whoa~!” or similar reaction.